 The IT Help Center offers assistance in all areas of computing through the website at bu.edu/tech and its two locations; at Mugar Memorial Library and at 179 Amory Street (across from the College of Fine Arts).
-The IT Help Center also maintains a demo center showcasing a selection of Mac and Lenovo systems recommended by Boston University, which can be purchased directly from the vendors at educational pricing.
-Information on downloading and using Microsoft Office and other software is also available.
-See bu.edu/tech/sales.
+Beyond support, the IT Help Center has negotiated special educational pricing on Lenovo and Apple computers, and provides information on downloading and using Microsoft Office and other software.
+Please see bu.edu/tech/sales for further information.

 The Student Link

 The Student Link provides online access to your student records at Boston University.
 You can use the Student Link to view and change personal information such as your address, view your student account, register for classes, see your grades, check your compliance status, confirm classroom locations, and more.
 To use the Student Link, you must have a BU login name and Kerberos password.